UE5 - Misc

 • Connect this saturate node to the input of the One Minus node

-• Multiply the inverted VT height value
+• Multiply the inverted RVT height value

 • Create a Multiply node